alishafique3/ML_and_DL_Made_Easy/Deep_Learning/PyTorch Training Optimizations using Memory Analysis/Readme.md

     loss.backward()
     optimizer.step()
 ```
-As a result of this change, the memory copy did not change but CPU execution and other time reduce significantly.
-It also increases the GPU Utilization:
+As a result of this change, the memory copy did not change but CPU execution and other time factors reduce significantly.
+It has also increased the GPU Utilization:
 ![4_H2D_u](https://github.com/alishafique3/ML_and_DL_Made_Easy/assets/17300597/3a7158de-859f-4915-bd6d-0e77f98d856a)

 This optimization leaves us with 631 samples per second (202 milliseconds for batch size 128).